Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 Disclaimer: This article is general information only and does not constitute financial advice.
 No fund manager has paid for placement or endorsement.
 Always consider your personal circumstances and consult a licensed financial adviser before investing.

-Step 1: Start With One ETF
+Step 1: Start with one ETF

 The single best decision a beginner ETF investor can make is to start with one diversified fund and buy it regularly.
 One ETF.
 That's the whole portfolio.